JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Mini Rollup.md

 The above code:

-- IMAGE: Specifies the WASM binary to be executed
+- `IMAGE`: Specifies the WASM binary to be executed
-- OUTPUT: Defines the directory for proof generation output
+- `OUTPUT`: Defines the directory for proof generation output

 ##### CLI Command Construction
 ```ts